bradhannah/Ultima5ReduxGo/docs/CODING_CONVENTIONS_DIALOGUE.md

 ## Overview

-- Dialogue execution is handled by a dedicated interpreter that produces output tokens/messages asynchronously (pushed onto a channel) while consuming user input via an input channel.
+- **NEW (Linear System)**: Dialogue execution is handled by a LinearConversationEngine that processes TalkScript commands sequentially using a callback-based interface.
+The engine processes commands linearly with simple pointer navigation and returns responses synchronously.
+- **OLD (Channel System - TO BE CONVERTED)**: The legacy system uses asynchronous channels for output tokens/messages and input.
+This approach is being phased out in favor of the linear system.
 - Dialogue UI and modal widgets follow consistent visual and interaction patterns:
   - Blue rounded borders with a semi-transparent interior are used for modals.
   - Modals are centered relative to the current game/map screen.
   - Modal vertical size is dynamic and determined by content (e.g., number of list rows).
   - Keyboard navigation (Up/Down/Left/Right/Enter) is the primary control method; Escape may be intentionally disabled for some modals (e.g., forced selection dialogs).

-## Conversation lifecycle and channels
+## Conversation Lifecycle (Linear vs Channel Systems)

+### NEW: Linear Conversation System
+- Conversations are handled by `LinearConversationEngine` with synchronous, stateless operations:
+  - Engine processes TalkScript commands sequentially with pointer-based navigation
+  - Actions are handled through injected `ActionCallbacks` interface
+  - Responses are returned synchronously as `ConversationResponse` objects
+- Start/Process flow:
+  - `Start(npcID)` begins conversation and returns initial response
+  - `ProcessInput(userInput)` handles player input and returns next response
+  - `IsActive()` checks if conversation is still running

+### OLD: Channel-Based System (TO BE CONVERTED)
-- The conversation runs in a separate goroutine and exposes:
+- The legacy conversation runs in a separate goroutine and exposes:
   - An output channel for produced ScriptItems (text or control tokens).
   - An input channel where the caller can send text responses or commands.
 - The interpreter is non-blocking in the game loop, but the readLine helper will block while waiting for input from the input channel.